 Next, toss in about 1 cup of roughly chopped dried cranberries or leave them whole if you are feeling defiant!
 Give the mixture a stir to incorporate the cranberries.

-...using a fork, stir in buttermilk until a sticky dough forms.
+Use a fork to stir in buttermilk until a sticky dough forms.

 Then, using your hands, gently form the dough into a ball, taking care not to overwork it...overworking the dough will create lead-like paper weights instead of scones!